bkunyiha/blockchain/book-draft/bitcoin-blockchain/web/05-Middleware.md

 ### Rate Limiting Middleware

-Rate limiting middleware in `middleware/rate_limit.rs` (currently a placeholder) will prevent abuse:
+Rate limiting middleware in `middleware/rate_limit.rs` prevents abuse by limiting the number of requests clients can make within a specified time window.

 **The `RateLimitConfig` struct and `create_rate_limit_layer()` function in `middleware/rate_limit.rs`:**